 PCPs should use an Authorized Referral form for any service provided by an out of network provider.
-The Alliance does not require authorization for In-Network referrals, both PCP to Specialist and Specialist to Specialist referrals.
-Authorizations are required for out of network providers.

 For authorization purposes, a requested service or medical equipment is approved if it is determined to be medically necessary.
 For more information on Medical Necessity see Policy 404-1112 - Medical Necessity - The Definition and Application of Medical Necessity Provision to Authorization Requests.